ubco-cmps/data301_course/notes/week03/Classes.md

 ## Class 3A (Tuesday)

+- How to do Data Analysis
+- Installing and Using Pandas
+- Data Manipulation with Pandas
-- Python Functions
+- Introducing DataFrames
+- Creating a DataFrame
-- Imports in Python
+- Operating on Data in Pandas

 ## Class 3B (Wednesday)

-- Introduction to Pandas
+- Visualizing Data using `seaborn` and `pandas`
-- Tidy Data
+- Handling Missing Data
+- Combining Datasets: Concat and Append

 ## Class 3C (Friday)

-- Practice with Pandas
-- Data Cleaning
-- Data Wrangling
+- Merge and Join Data in Pandas